 National Institute Of Organisational Dynamics Australia

 NIODA holds the primary task of providing education in systems psychodynamic approaches for the improvement of organisations, community and society.
 Dr Sara Taylor sat on the NIODA’s Human Research Ethics Committee for two and a half years.
-The NIODA HREC acts as the final point of reference for ethical concerns for all NIODA research activity (staff research and Masters students final year research projects) and for other matters of ethics pertaining to the institute as a whole.
+The NIODA HREC acts as the final point of reference for ethical concerns for all NIODA research activity (staff research, Masters and PhD students) and for other matters of ethics pertaining to the institute as a whole.

 The University of Melbourne